shivams10/shivams10/Readme.md

 - 🌱 I’m enhancing my frontend skills in mobile apps and website and started exploring backend.

-- 🎓 I'm have completed my B.tech degree in Computer Science & Engineering from Poornima College of Engineering.
+- 🎓 I have completed my B.tech degree in Computer Science & Engineering from Poornima College of Engineering.

 <br/>